Stuyk/altv-markdown-docs/vehicle/getExtra.md

 ---
 title: 'vehicle.getExtra'
-description: 'Used to get whether or not a door is open for a vehicle.'
+description: 'Used to get the current extra of a vehicle.'
 prefix: '[Server]'
 ---